Kamaleshwaran-Valarmathi/Wanderlust/README.md

 Once the application is up and running, you can access the following endpoints using `http://localhost:8080` as the base URL:

+- `/` - This is the home page endpoint which lists all the available endpoints in this application.
+If you access an invalid endpoint, you will be redirected to this home page endpoint.

 - `/packages/{packageId}` - Get details of a specific package by its ID, including package name, destinations and details of the activities available at each destination, like name, cost, capacity and description.

 - `/packages/{packageId}/passengers` - Get a list of passengers enrolled in a specific package, including package name, passenger capacity, number of passengers currently enrolled and name & number of each passenger.